alttch/eva3/install/demos/farm/README.rst

 ==========

 * Execute *docker-compose up* and wait until all components are up
-* Then run *./deploy.sh* to deploy farm configuration
+* Then run *./deploy.sh* to deploy demo configuration

 Management
 ==========